openbmc/openbmc/upstream-layers/yocto-docs/documentation/transitioning-to-a-custom-environment.rst

 #. **Set up your board support**.
    Even if you're using custom hardware, it might be easier to start with an existing target board that uses the same processor or at least the same architecture as your custom hardware.
-Knowing the board already has a functioning Board Support Package (BSP) within the project makes it easier for you to get comfortable with project concepts.
+Knowing that the board already has a functioning Board Support Package (BSP) within the project makes it easier for you to get comfortable with project concepts.